 Coming to university is an exciting and liberating time, but you may be feeling anxious about your identity.
-Perhaps you are not ‘out’ to your peers, perhaps you aren’t ready, perhaps you don’t have the support of your family.
+You may not be ‘out’ to your peers, you may not be ready, or you may not have the support of your family.
 Perhaps you are ‘out and proud’!
-Either way, we want you to know that at #TeamMDX we accept you just as you are.
+Either way, here at #TeamMDX we accept you just as you are.

-On this page you will find all of the ways you can connect with like-minded peers, practical and administrative advice, and support available.
+On this page you will find ways you can connect with like-minded peers, practical and administrative advice, and support available.

 If you need time off for medical appointments or surgery, you should try to schedule these outside of your university hours.

 However, where this is not possible, you should give as much notice as possible to your academic tutors so that they can best support you to remain up to date.
 For example, by sending lecture slides and recommended reading to you ahead of time.